simomux/CarReviewsSearchEngine/README.md

-# Project for the Information Management Exam A.Y.
+# Project for my Information Management Exam A.Y.
 2023/2024

 ## Modules Content